Ocular Recognition Databases and Competitions: A Survey: Challenges and Future Directions

 \item \textbf{Cross-spectral scenario:} A recent challenge that still has room for improvement is the application of ocular biometric systems in a cross-spectral scenario/setting.
 The term cross-spectral refers to the matching of features extracted from images captured at different wavelengths, usually~\gls{vis} images against~\gls{nir} ones.
 Based on the configuration of the experiment, the feature extraction training step can be performed using images obtained at only one wavelength (\gls{vis} or~\gls{nir}) or both (\gls{vis} and~\gls{nir}).
 The challenge of this scenario is that the features present in~\gls{nir} images are not always the same as those extracted in~\gls{vis} images.
 We can mention some recent competitions and approaches that have been developed in this scenario~\cite{Sequeira2016, Sequeira2017, Nalla2017, Wang2019, zanlorensi2019cross}.

 \item \textbf{Protocols: closed-world, open-world, and cross-dataset:} Deep learning-based biometric systems consist of learning distinct features from traits.
 Those features can be used to generate a similar (or dissimilar) score to perform a verification task or can be fed to a classifier in order to perform an identification task.
 How learned features should be used is highly associated with the evaluation protocol.
 Ideally, experiments should be performed on different protocols such as closed-world, open-world, and cross-dataset to evaluate the robustness against different scenarios and the generalization ability of these models.
+Note that open-world and cross-dataset can also be reported as the subject-invariant protocol.

 In the \textit{closed-world protocol}, different samples from the same classes are present in the training and test sets, facilitating the use of supervised classifiers for the biometric identification task.
 This means that the system is not able to handle new classes.
 This type of system (closed-world) is usually evaluated with accuracy or recognition rate metrics.